Routing and wavelength assignment in hybrid networks with classical and quantum signals: Network model. Assumptions.

 \subsection{Quantum signal to noise ratio}

-In general, the formulas that relate the value of the QBER to the secret key rate and the thresholds for secure key generation can be difficult to compute.
-We will use as a substitute a simpler metric which is directly related to the crosstalk noise: the quantum signal-to-noise ratio SNR.
+In general, the formulas that relate the value of the QBER to the secret key rate and the thresholds for secure key generation can be difficult to compute and depend on the QKD protocol.
+We will use as a substitute a simpler metric which is directly related to the crosstalk noise: the quantum signal-to-noise ratio QSNR.
 In most natural scenarios, there is a direct relationship between a smaller QSNR (more noise relative to the quantum signal) and a growing QBER (a higher number of errors during detection at the receiver) \cite{CTP09,MWZ18,SWS18}.

 We define the QSNR as the ratio between the quantum signal level $S_q$ and the noise level $N$ (photons introduced by crosstalk and other imperfections).
 We will use a simplified version

 with the estimated photon number $n_R$ at the receiver after losses, including the effects of limited quantum efficiency at the detector and photon losses caused by dispersion taking part of the signal out of the detection window.
 The total noise is collected in a sum with a fixed term $N_f$ for imperfections such as dark counts at the detector, thermal noise or external light and a term for crosstalk noise $N_c$ both expressed as a photon number.